 Dr. Ljubimova received her degrees from Kiev's University in Ukraine and from the Ukraine Academy of Sciences.
 She completed her postdoctoral training at the Baylor College of Medicine and the University of California, San Diego.

-Hui Mao, Ph.D., is an Associate Professor in the Department of Radiology at the Emory University School of Medicine.
+Hui Mao, Ph.D., is a Professor in the Department of Radiology at the Emory University School of Medicine.
 He also holds joint appointments at Emory Cancer for Systems Imaging and Yerkes National Primate Research Center.
 Since 2003, Dr. Mao has been working on developing magnetic nanoparticle applications for molecular and cellular imaging with magnetic resonance imaging (MRI).
 Dr. Mao was a co-investigator of Emory-Georgia Tech Nanotechnology Center for Personalized Oncology, one of the first Centers of Cancer Nanotechnology Excellence.
 The current research projects in his laboratory are highly interdisciplinary, involving the following areas: biomarker targeted MRI contrast agents, such as magnetic nanoparticles, for molecular and cellular imaging applications in diagnosis and treatment; multifunctional nanoparticles for imaging and image-guided drug delivery; applications of MRI technology for studying brain functions, brain disorders and diseases; and development of nuclear magnetic resonance (NMR)/MRS) -based metabolomics for metabolites profiling cancers and neurodegenerative diseases.
 He currently serves as principal investigator and co-investigator on several NIH grants that support his research.

 Dr. Mao was initially trained in Physical Chemistry in Nanjing University, China, with a focus on developing nanomaterial based catalysts.
 His long-time interest in studying biological systems took him to Georgia State University, where he earned his Ph.D. in Biophysical Chemistry, studying electron transfer mechanisms in biological systems using high-resolution and multi-dimensional nuclear magnetic resonance spectroscopy.
 He then continued his postdoctoral training at Vanderbilt University working on biomolecular structures, mostly DNA mutations caused by carcinogenic DNA adducts.